 Our diverse customer base is filled with many artists with varying visions for starting with raw wool.
 Navajo Churro wool is great for working straight from the grease.
 The level of grease is low, allowing for an easy handle.
 It spins wonderfully and is great for felting.
 We shear in the late Fall and Spring.
 Contact us if you are interested in raw fleeces.

 If you've never had the pleasure of handling a sheep pelt, I highly recommend it.
 Each pelt is unique, a true one of a kind piece.
 They are highly functional and durable.
 Great over the back of the sofa or draped over an office or rocking chair.
 Very cozy to sit on or use as a rug.
 Can also be used in a baby cribs.
 If you truly love your furry little ones, these pelts would make excellent pet beds or crate liners.
 Great for gifts and special occasions.
-I have one on my office chair and absolutely love it.
+I have one on my office chair and on the floor by me bed and absolutely love them.

 These beauties move quick, if you are interested, let us know so we can put you on our list.